On affine rigidity: Neighborhood affine rigidity

 Let us call a vertex \emph{EN} if it has an exceptional neighbor and refer to its corresponding row in $\Omega'$ as EN.
 Any EN row must be strictly diagonally dominant (since at least one non-zero off-diagonal entry of $\Omega$ have been removed from this row).

-Since all entries corresponding to edges are non-zero, the reducible components of $\Omega'$ correspond to vertex subsets that remain connected after the exceptional vertices have been removed.
-Each reducible component of $\Omega'$ includes such an EN row, thus $\Omega'$ must be full rank.
+Since all entries corresponding to edges are non-zero, the irreducible components of $\Omega'$ correspond to vertex subsets that remain connected after the exceptional vertices have been removed.
+(An irreducible square matrix is one that is not similar via a permutation to a block upper triangular matrix.
+Any square matrix has a unique irreducible decomposition).

+Each irreducible component of $\Omega'$ includes such an EN row, thus $\Omega'$ must be full rank.
 (See, e.g., \cite[Theorem~1.21]{varga2000matrix}.)

 Since $\Omega'$ has co-rank 0, the co-rank of $\Omega$ must be at most $d+1$.
 It is no less since any equilibrium stress matrix must have a $(d+1)$-dimensional kernel spanned by the coordinates of $q$ and the all-ones vector. \end{proof}